recogito/plugin-hello-world/README.md

 1. Clone this repository.
 2. Run `npm install` to install dependencies.
 3. Run `npm run build` to build the plugin.
-4. Run `npm run dev` to preview the built plugin in the test Astro app.
+4. Run `npm run dev` to preview the built plugin in the Recogito Test application.
 5. Point your browser to <http://localhost:4321/>.
 You should see the plugin test page:

 ![Recogito Studio plugin test page](screenshot.png)